khalido/blog/content/posts/PyConAu2019.md

 My notes for the [PyConAU 2019 talks](https://2019.pycon-au.org) I went to.
 This blog is an attempt to try and capture some useful info from the talks.

-Future challange: Make a jupyter notebook for each talk to implement some of the learnings or tools or thingamajig learned.
+Future challenge: Make a jupyter notebook for each talk to implement some of the learnings or tools or thingamajig learned.

 The [pyconAU19 videos](https://www.youtube.com/playlist?list=PLs4CJRBY5F1LKqauI3V4E_xflt6Gow611) are up on youtube.